[Date changed–posted 11/11/21 (last revision 10/17/13)]

 Employees must not direct or serve on committees that evaluate a family member.
 Such committees include thesis, dissertation, or preliminary, comprehensive, or qualifying examination committees, or other periodic evaluations.
 Students should not enroll in courses offered by their parents, spouses, or others with whom they have a consensual relationship.

-Faculty shall not charge a fee for tutoring any student enrolled in the faculty member's classes or engage in other activities that present the appearance of a conflict of interest (see OP 32.06).
+Faculty shall not charge a fee for tutoring any student enrolled in the faculty member's classes or engage in other activities that present the appearance of a conflict of interest (see OP 32.06, Faculty Responsibility).

 l.
 Consensual Relationships – Faculty and Students